tupperward/butterbean2/README.md

 ## How to set up

-So far, the only thing you really need is python3 and doing `pip install -r requirements.txt` That should install all necessary modules in your environment.
+So far, the only thing you really need is python3.
+From this directory run `pip install -r app/requirements.txt` That should install all necessary modules in your environment.